IJuanTM/simpl/README.md

 * `dev` - Runs the `watch` and `live` scripts in parallel
 * `build` - Runs the `build:scss` and `build:ts` scripts after one another
 * `watch` - Runs the `watch:scss` and `watch:ts` scripts in parallel
-* `build:scss` - Compiles the Sass files to the `public/css` folder using the `sass` package
+* `build:scss` - Compiles the Sass files to the `src/public/css` folder using the `sass` package
-* `build:ts` - Bundles the TypeScript files to the `public/js` folder using Vite
+* `build:ts` - Bundles the TypeScript files to the `src/public/js` folder using Vite
-* `watch:scss` - Watches the Sass files for changes and compiles them to the `public/css` folder using the `sass` package
+* `watch:scss` - Watches the Sass files for changes and compiles them to the `src/public/css` folder using the `sass` package
-* `watch:ts` - Watches the TypeScript files for changes and bundles them to the `public/js` folder using Vite
+* `watch:ts` - Watches the TypeScript files for changes and bundles them to the `src/public/js` folder using Vite
-* `live` - Runs a local server using `browser-sync` and watches the `public` folder for changes, as well as the `views` folder for changes, reloading the browser automatically when a change is detected
+* `live` - Runs a local server using `browser-sync` and watches the `src/public` folder for changes, as well as the `views` folder for changes, reloading the browser automatically when a change is detected
+* `docker:sh` - Opens a shell in the running `app` container (Docker setup only)
+* `docker:composer` - Runs a Composer command in the running `app` container, e.g. `npm run docker:composer -- migrate` (Docker setup only)

 After changing the styling or TypeScript of your website you will have to run the `build` script to compile the files.
-This will run Vite to compile the Sass and TypeScript files and output them to the `public` folder.
+This will run Vite to compile the Sass and TypeScript files and output them to the `src/public` folder.
 This can also be done automatically by running the `dev` script, which will watch the files for changes and recompile them automatically with live reloading.

 _The reason Vite is not used as a server, but instead only to bundle the TypeScript files and files from packages like Font Awesome, is because Vite's server does not support CSS source maps for Sass files, which makes debugging the styling a lot harder.
 Also hosting the website using Vite's server makes it so that the scripts and styling are not loaded properly when run through a PHP webserver. _